SpringOne Speakers

 He has been developing with the Spring Framework since 2004 and joined SpringSource/VMware in 2009 in a consulting role.
 From 2009 until the end of 2011 he taught Core Spring and Enterprise Integration with Spring to several hundred developers, as well as providing Enterprise Integration consulting services with Spring Integration, Spring Batch and Core Spring.

-He has been a committer on the Spring Integration project for over 3 years and became a full time member of the engineering team in January 2012.
+He has been a committer on the Spring Integration project for nearly 3 years and became a full time member of the engineering team in January 2012.

 Mark is the owner of Perfect World Programming a training and consulting company.
 99% of Mark's work is done through SpringSource teaching Spring's Core Spring, Spring with Hibernate and Enterprise Integration with Spring.